-The Company and the Parties want customers who have a high energy burden and/or difficulty paying their electric bills to participate in, and benefit from, the Company's energy efficiency programs.
-Therefore, this segment of the customer base is designated as a unique sector, and funding for this sector will be subsidized by both residential customers who do not qualify for income-eligible services and commercial and industrial customers using 15% of total implementation funding for the electric programs, and 26% for natural gas programs.
+The Company and the Parties want customers who have a high energy burden and/or difficulty paying their electric bills to participate in, and benefit from, the Company's energy efficiency programs-.
+Therefore, this segment of the customer base is designated as a unique sector, and funding for this sector will be subsidized by both non-low-incomeresidential customers who do not qualify for income-eligible services residential customers-and commercial and industrial customers using 15% of total implementation funding for the electric programs, and 26% for natural gas programs-

-In addition to the Income Eligible Single Family and Multifamily programs, the Residential New Construction Program also works with housing authorities and developers to build energy-efficient multifamily properties.
-Additional details about the services offered to customers who are economically disadvantaged are described in the residential programs in Attachment 1.
-Please see Table 13 below for an overview of the Company's Income Eligible Programs.
+In addition to the Income Eligible Single Family and Multifamily programs, the Residential New Construction Program also works with housing authorities and developers to build energy-efficient multifamily properties-.
+Additional details about the services offered to customers who are economically disadvantaged customers are described in the residential programs in Attachment 1. -Please see Table Income Eligible Programs.

-Table 13.
+Table 1315.
 Overview of Income Eligible Programs